 Mike Belobradic: My Resume

-The Path of My Professional Career So Far
+My Professional Career So Far

-I am pretty fortunate to have had a career path to this point that has allowed me to focus on my core skills and experience, but to do so in a variety of different ways in many different industries.
+I am pretty fortunate to have had a career path that has allowed me to focus on my core skills and experience, but to do so in a variety of different ways in many different industries.
 Not only have I been able to progress professionally, but also to get a very well-rounded view of business from several different perspectives (public sector, private sector, agency, association and more).

 I also think of my resume as having two parts: